waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 - Training: Sprout Tower is a good place to train Calcifer to Lv12 for Ember (Cyndaquil learns Ember at Lv12 in Crystal).
 Onix (Rocky) and Geodude (Gneiss) will also gain EXP.
 - Navigation: WARP_CARPET_DOWN at (9, 15) and (10, 15) leads to Violet City (23, 5).
 - Objects: STATUE and SPROUT_TOWER_STATUE are impassable.
+- The central pillar is a giant Bellsprout, causing the tower to shake.
+- HM Flash is at the top of the tower.

 ## Timestamps
 - Started Academy visit Turn 1167.